refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 \subsection eve Events
 An event type describes a specific event which is generated by Nana.
 For each event type, a corresponding class is defined by Nana, which is used for referring to an event type.
-The classes for event types are defined in the namespace nana::gui::events, such as `click`, `mouse_move` and so on.
+The classes for event types are defined in the namespace nana::events, such as `click`, `mouse_move` and so on.

 Every event contains some information.
 The information is sent to the application through a (const) reference to an `eventinfo` object in event handler.

 	#include <nana/gui/wvl.hpp>
-	void foo(const nana::gui::eventinfo& ei)
+	void foo(const nana::eventinfo& ei)
 	{
 		//Refer to ei for information of event.
 	}